 Drafting post-marital agreements is another way to prepare for the financial ramifications of a divorce.
 This is particularly important when spouses have complex financial arrangements, significant assets, business interests or one or both of them receive a sizable inheritance.

-Experienced family law attorneys may call on experts such as retirement planners, investment advisers and forensic accountants to help spouses prepare for property division discussions.
+Experienced family law attorneys in Denver may call on experts such as retirement planners, investment advisers and forensic accountants to help spouses prepare for property division discussions.
 Attorneys could also advise their clients to consider alternatives to traditional negotiations when reaching an amicable agreement seems unlikely.
 Cooperative approaches like collaborative divorce and mediation are sometimes able to produce results even in contentious cases, and they are more private than litigation.

 Source: Fidelity Investments, “Divorce and Money”, Press release, Jan.
 14, 2019